Online PD Measurements in Underground Power Cable

 Guidelines to perform Online Partial Discharge Measurement?

-Online Partial Discharge measurement refers to the procedure which is used to perform partial discharge monitoring in power cables while the cable is energized under normal operating conditions.
+Online Partial Discharge measurement involves monitoring partial discharge in power cables while they are energized under normal operating conditions.
 For the purpose of test, a temporary de-energization might be required where safe access to power cable metallic sheath is not available.
 Below are some general guidelines to perform online partial discharge testing.

 1. Installation of High Frequency Current Transformer sensors